FlyingDomotic/FF_WebServer/README.md

 Parameters
 - [in]	subTopic	subTopic to send message to (main topic will be prepended)
 - [in]	value	value to send to subTopic

-Returns
+- {in]	retain	True if message should be retained, false else Returns
 - None